Steve White (actor)

-Steve White (born March 1961) is an American actor and comedian, best known for his roles in Spike Lee films.
+Steve White is an American actor and comedian, best known for his roles in Spike Lee films.

+Early life

+Steve White attended Roosevelt High School in Roosevelt, Long Island New York.
+The actor Eddie Murphy was a senior at the school when White was a second-year student.
+White majored in accounting at Adelphi University in Garden City, New York.

 Career

 White has worked with Spike Lee five times (Do the Right Thing in 1989, Mo' Better Blues in 1990, Malcolm X in 1992, Clockers in 1995, and Get on the Bus in 1996).
 From 1992 to 1997, White performed stand-up comedy on Russell Simmons's Def Comedy Jam on HBO and he also had a recurring role on the ABC comedy series Hangin' With Mr. Cooper.
 Steve was most recently one of the guest announcers on The Price Is Right.
 He also had guest appearances on 1990s black sitcom Living Single & Martin, which both aired on the Fox Network respectively.

+In 2003, he won the Best Actor in a Feature Film at the 2003 American Black Film Festival as Michael.
+Beginning in February 2004, he became the host of The Steve White Show, a morning program on the Las Vegas music radio station KWID.

 White told the 92 KQRS Morning Show on January 24, 2013, that he will appear in Robert Townsend's latest film, Playin' for Love.

+Personal life

+In 2004, White was married with eight-month-old fraternal twins.